Denoising the Future: Top-p Distributions for Moving Through Time: Inference in Top- Hidden Markov Models

-Since we only keep the top-$p$ events, our top-$p$ HMM definitely introduces an error.
+We discuss possible implementations of HMM$_{on}$ in Section~\ref{section:implementation}.
+Since we only keep the top-$p$ events, our HMM$_{off}$ and HMM$_{on}$ approaches definitely introduce an error.
 For example, in Table~\ref{table:simple_weather_top_p} we see that we introduce an error by dropping the possibilities of transitioning from sunny to heavy rain or thunderstorm.
-Next, we show that the error induced by top-$p$ modeling is bounded in terms of $p$.
+We next show that the error induced by the two top-$p$ approaches is bounded in terms of $p$